- Club name: VfB Stuttgart II

 There are two possible routes to the stadium, one for home and one for visiting supporters, as well as one more scenic route, which the locals like to take.
 Usually, you should be fine to travel on either way, regardless of which team you support, so here are all options.

-For the scenic route, which I strongly recommend, take subway U14 from the main station, direction "Heslach" to stop "Marienplatz".
+For the scenic route, which I strongly recommend, take subway U14 from the main station, direction 'Heslach' to stop 'Marienplatz'.
 Exit the station and take the Zacke, Stuttgart's Rack Railway, which only goes uphill from here.
-While going uphill, your best bet is to sit with your back in the direction of travel and look out to the right site, where you have a great view over Stuttgart's inner city.
-Exit the Zacke at stop "Haigst", go back a couple of metres and turn right into "Auf dem Haigst".
+While going uphill, your best bet is to sit with your back in the direction of travel and look out to the right side, where you have a great view over Stuttgart's inner city.
+Exit the Zacke at stop 'Haigst', go back a couple of metres and turn right into 'Auf dem Haigst'.
 At the next intersection, cross the B27 / Neue Weinsteige and head up Königsträßle for about a third of a mile.
 At the traffic light to your right, cross Jahnstraße and turn left, heading into the direction of the tv tower.
 The stadium is just about a third of a mile in front of you and slightly to your right.